-- 1. Maintains a robust language access program, of over 200 languages, to ensure accessibility, - 2.
-Uses targeted pop-up vaccination sites in vulnerable and minority communities to reach those incapable of making it to a larger vaccination site, and - Partner with local organizations to reach as many New Yorkers as possible in places they trust - including over 200 community-based pop-up vaccination sites in churches, community centers, public housing complexes and cultural centers throughout the state (see list of entities in the answer to "Outreach and Engagement" below).
+- 1. Maintains a robust language access program of over 200 languages to ensure accessibility - Uses targeted pop-up vaccination sites in vulnerable and minority communities to reach those with barriers preventing them from making it to a larger vaccination site - 3.
+Partners with local organizations to reach as many New Yorkers as possible in places they trust including hundreds of community-based pop-up vaccination sites in churches, community centers, public housing complexes and cultural centers throughout the state (see list of entities in the answer to "Outreach and Engagement" below).

-The Social Vulnerability Index is calculated by the CDC
+The Social Vulnerability Index is calculated by the CDC (details here) at a census tract level across 4 dimensions:

+- Socioeconomic status

+- Household composition & disability

+- Minority status& language

+- Housing type & transportation

-(https://www.atsdr.cdc.gov/placeandhealth/svi/index.html) at a census tract level across 4 dimensions (socioeconomic status, household composition & disability, minority status & language, housing type & transportation).
-These dimensions are then aggregated into an overall index that ranges from 0 to 1, with 0 being the least and 1 being the most socially vulnerable.
-SVI data is based on the latest available year 2018.
+These dimensions are then aggregated into an index that ranges from 0 to 1, with 0 being the least and 1 being the most socially vulnerable.
+SVI data is based on the latest available year (2018).